Vishram1123/gjs-osk/README.md

 # [GJS OSK](https://extensions.gnome.org/extension/5949/gjs-osk/)
 A (marginally) better on screen keyboard for GNOME 42-44 (go to the [main branch](https://github.com/Vishram1123/gjs-osk/) for compatibility from gnome 45 and up)
-# Update
-Sorry, I haven't been able to make progress on the keyboard - I have been busy with school work and life.
-I will get back to this as soon as possible.
 ## Advantages over the default OSK:
 -	Function, modifier, tab, and arrow key support
 -	Ability to move around the screen